toriium/turbocrawler/README.md

 Apply follow rule **OBS-1.

 #### `process_respose`
 This method receives all requests made by `process_request`
 Here you can implement any logic, like, scheduling requests, validating response, remake the requests, etc...
 Isn't mandatory to implement this method

 #### `parse`
 This method receives all `CrawlerResponse` from `crawler_first_request`, `process_request` or `process_respose` Here you can parse your response, getting the targets fields from HTML and dump the data, in a database for example.

 #### `stop_crawler`
 Should be used to close a session, webdriver, etc...

 OBS:
 1. If filled `regex_extract_rules` the redicts specified in the rules will schedule in the `CrawlerQueue`, if not filled `regex_extract_rules` will not schedule any request.

 ### Order of calls
 1. `start_crawler`
 2. `crawler_first_request`
 3. Start loop executing the methods sequentially `process_request` -> `process_response` -> `parse` -> loop forever.
    The loop only stops when `CrawlerQueue` is empty.
 4. `stop_crawler`

-## Understanding the CrawlerRunner
+## CrawlerRunner
 Is the responsible to run the Crawler, calling the methods in order, responsible to automatic schedule your requests, and handle the queues.
 It uses by default:
 - `FIFOMemoryCrawlerQueue` for `CrawlerQueue`
 - `MemoryCrawledQueue` for `CrawledQueue`

 But you can change it using the built-ins queues in `turbocrawler.queues` or creating your own queues

-## Understanding the CrawlerRunner
+## CrawlerQueue
+CrawlerQueue is where yours `CrawlerRequest` are stored and then will be removed to be processed at `process_request`

-## Creating your crawler
+## CrawledQueue

-1. Create a class that inherits from `Crawler` class and implement all required methods
+CrawledQueue is where all urls from the processed `CrawlerRequest` are stored It prevents to remake a request to the same url, but this behavior can be changed.